Preet Bharara’s Ouster Could Be Very Bad News for Mayor de Blasio

 The governor would have a massive advantage in fundraising — Cuomo has at least $22 million in the bank now, which could grow to $40 million by next year — and in upstate Democratic votes.
 Bharara’s appeal, though, would be that he’s an un-bought, crusading outsider, and his already-high name recognition in the city would be supplemented by an abundance of free media.

 Bharara has lost his job as U.S. Attorney, but he clearly hasn’t lost his sense of humor — or his desire to get under the governor’s skin.
 Does he really want to go any deeper than that?
 Colleagues believe a run for office remains a long shot.
 Besides, even without climbing down from the pedestal and taking on de Blasio or Cuomo in a messy campaign, Bharara already has the material to write a pretty good book.
-And then, in 2020, he can try to fire the man who just fired him.
+And then, if Bharara really wants to run for something big, in 2020 he can try to fire the man who just fired him.